2-Local and local derivations on Jordan matrix rings over commutative involutive rings

-We also study 2-local spatial derivations on various Jordan algebras of infinite dimensional self-adjoint matrix-valued maps on a set.
-We prove that every 2-local spatial derivation on subalgebras of the algebra $M(\Omega,B_{sa}(H))$ of all maps from $\Omega$ to $B_{sa}(H)$ for an arbitrary set $\Omega$ and the algebra $B(H)$ of all bounded linear operators on a separable Hilbert space $H$, under some conditions, is a derivation.
+We also study 2-local spatial derivations on various Jordan algebras of self-adjoint operator-valued maps on a set.
+We prove that every 2-local spatial derivation on subalgebras of the algebra $M(\Omega,B(H)_{sa})$ of all maps from $\Omega$ to $B(H)_{sa}$ for an arbitrary set $\Omega$ and the algebra $B(H)$ of all bounded linear operators on a separable Hilbert space $H$, under some conditions, is a derivation.
 The problems considered here are firstly mentioned in \cite{AA4} (Problem 1).

-The rest sections are devoted to the description of local inner derivations on the considered algebras.
-It is proved that every local spatial derivation on the such Jordan algebras of infinite dimensional self-adjoint matrix-valued maps on a set is a derivation.
-A number of results concerning local derivations on Jordan algebras are obtained in \cite{AKP}.
+The remaining section are devoted to the description of local inner derivations on the considered algebras.
+It is proved that every local spatial derivation on various Jordan algebras of self-adjoint operator-valued maps on a set is a derivation.
+A number of results concerning local derivations on Jordan algebras are presented in \cite{AKP}.